Afruca: Description

-Afruca tangeri is one of the largest species of fiddler crab, with a carapace up to 50 mm wide, and up to 25 mm long.
-The males have one claw much larger than the other, which they use for communication.
-Body colouration is fairly dull for a fiddler crab, but individuals are a variety of colours from dull shades of brown, to bright orange, red or purple.
+Afruca tangeri is one of the largest species of fiddler crab, with a carapace up to 50 mm wide and up to 25 mm long.
+Males have one claw much larger than the other, used for communication.
+Body coloration is generally dull; however, some individuals display a range of colors from shades of brown to bright orange, red, or purple.